-The Honorable Delia Ramirez U.S. House of Representatives 1523 Longworth House Office Building Washington, DC 20515
+Ms. Ellen Ray Office of the Honorable Delia C. Ramirez 1523 Longworth House Office Building Washington, DC 20515

-Dear Colleague:
+Dear Ms. Ray:

-Pursuant to House Rule 25, clause 5(d)(2), the Committee on Ethics hereby approves your proposed trip to Panama, scheduled for March 31 to April 4, 2024, sponsored by Center for Democracy in the Americas.
+Pursuant to House Rule 25, clause 5(d)(2), the Committee on Ethics hereby approves your proposed trip to Panama,1 scheduled for March 31 to April 4, 2024, sponsored by Center for Democracy in the Americas.
 We note that the government of Panama will be providing incountry transportation.

-You must complete a Member/Officer Post-Travel Disclosure Form and file it, together with a Sponsor Post-Travel Disclosure Form completed by the trip sponsor, with the Clerk of the House within 15 days after your return from travel.
+You must complete an Employee Post-Travel Disclosure Form (which your employing Member must also sign) and file it, together with a Sponsor Post-Travel Disclosure Form completed by the trip sponsor, with the Clerk of the House within 15 days after your return from travel.
 As part of that filing, you are also required to attach a copy of this letter and both the Traveler and Primary Trip Sponsor Forms (including attachments) you previously submitted to the Committee in seeking pre-approval for this trip.
-You must also report all travel expenses totaling more than \$480 from a single source on the "Travel" schedule of your annual Financial Disclosure Statement covering this calendar year.
+If you are required to file an annual Financial Disclosure Statement, you must also report all travel expenses totaling more than \$480 from a single source on the "Travel" schedule of your annual Financial Disclosure Statement covering this calendar year.
 Finally, Travel Regulation § 404(d) also requires you to keep a copy of all request forms and supporting information provided to the Committee for three subsequent Congresses from the date of travel.

-Because the trip may involve meetings with foreign government representatives, we note that House Members may accept, under the Foreign Gifts and Decorations Act (FGDA), gifts "of minimal value [currently \$480] tendered as a souvenir or mark of courtesy" by a foreign government.
+Because the trip may involve meetings with foreign government representatives, we note that House employees may accept, under the Foreign Gifts and Decorations Act (FGDA), gifts "of minimal value [currently \$480] tendered as a souvenir or mark of courtesy" by a foreign government.
 Any tangible gifts valued in excess of minimal value received from a foreign government must, within 60 days of acceptance, be disclosed on a Form for Disclosing Gifts from Foreign Governments and either turned over to the Clerk of the House, or, with the written approval of the Committee, retained for official use.
 Travel provided by a foreign government under the FGDA must also be disclosed on the same form within 30 days after you return from your travel.

-Please be aware that the Committee's review of the proposed trip does not extend to either the security situation in the destination country or security related to foreign travel in general.
+1 Please be aware that the Committee's review of the proposed trip does not extend to either the security situation in the destination country or security related to foreign travel in general.
 We recommend you contact the Office of House Security (OHS) for a safety and security briefing prior to your departure.
 OHS may be reached at (202) 226-2044 or ohsstaff@mail.house.gov.
 House travelers should also register for the U.S. State Department's Smart Traveler Enrollment Program at https://step.state.gov.